Area spectral rigidity for axially symmetric symplectic billiard tables: Preliminaries and statement of the result

 We refer also to \cite{BaBe}, \cite{BaBeNa}, and \cite{BaBeNa2} for recent advances in symplectic billiards. \\ To every closed trajectory $\{x_j\}_{j = 0}^q$ of $\Phi$ in $\Omega$ ($x_0 = x_q$), it corresponds the action $\sum_{j = 0}^{q-1} \omega (x_j,x_{j+1})$.
 In particular, if the periodic trajectory winds once around $\partial \Omega$, then $\frac{1}{2} \sum_{j = 0}^{q-1} \omega (x_j,x_{j+1})$ is the area of the convex polygon inscribed in $\partial \Omega$ with vertices $\{x_j\}_{j = 0}^q$. \begin{definition} The area spectrum for the symplectic billiard in $\Omega$ is the set of positive real numbers

-where $A_\Omega$ is the area of $\Omega$. \end{definition} We underline the difference between the area spectrum and the so-called marked area spectrum, which considers the maximal area of (simple) convex polygons inscribed in $\partial \Omega$.
-See e.g. \cite{AlbTab}[Beginning of Section 2.5.2] and \cite{BaBeNa}[Definition 1.4]. \\ ~ For $r \ge 2$, let $\mathcal{D}^r$ be the set of strictly convex domains with $C^{r+1}$ boundary, {\textit{with everywhere positive curvature}}. \begin{lemma} Let $r \ge 2$.
-For any domain $\Omega\in\mathcal{D}^r$, $\mathcal{A}(\Omega)$ has zero Lebesgue measure. \end{lemma} \begin{proof} Fixed $q\geq3$, let us define
+where $A_\Omega$ is the area of $\Omega$. \end{definition} We underline the difference between the area spectrum and the so-called marked area spectrum, which is defined as the map that associates to any $1/q$, $q \ge 3$, the maximal area of (simple) convex polygons with $q$ vertices inscribed in $\partial \Omega$.
+See e.g. \cite{AlbTab}[Beginning of Section 2.5.2] and \cite{BaBeNa}[Definition 1.4].
+We stress that the substantial difference of the two spectra is that the marked area spectrum preserves the information on the rotation number. \\ ~ For $r \ge 2$, let $\mathcal{D}^r$ be the set of strictly convex domains with $C^{r+1}$ boundary, {\textit{with everywhere positive curvature}}.
+The proof of this property of the area spectrum is the same as the one in \cite{DS}[Lemma 4.1]. \begin{lemma} Let $r \ge 2$.
+For any domain $\Omega\in\mathcal{D}^r$, $\mathcal{A}(\Omega)$ has zero Lebesgue measure. \end{lemma} Given $\Omega \in \mathcal{D}^r$, we assume that the affine perimeter of $\partial \Omega$ is normalized to $1$ and we indicate by